-Google Photos‘ unlimited storage plan for your “high-quality” photos is ending next month.
-Last November, the company made the announcement without specifying any reason like if it’s running out of server space, or just want to sell you a Google One subscription for extra storage.
+Google Photos’ unlimited storage plan for your “high-quality” photos ended on June 1, 2021.
+The company made the announcement the previous November, without specifying reasons like whether it was running out of server space, or just wanted to sell you a Google One subscription for extra storage.

-You might be angry that Google is killing off another super handy feature.
+You might be angry that Googlekille off another super handy feature.
 But there are no free lunches.
 So what are your options?
 We’ll address all your questions such as exporting your data and choosing an alternative service in this article.

-How much stuff you’ve got on Google Photos?
+How much stuff have you got on Google Photos?

 Before you storm out of Google’s image storing service, you need to know how much stuff you’ve stored on the service.
 The easiest way to do it is by heading to this link.
 The photos and videos part is indicative of images and clips stored on Google Photos.

-The company said in November that more than 80% of users won’t hit the 15GB limit for another 10 years.
-So, if you’re one of them, you might not need to worry about moving out of the service.
+The company said in November 2020 that more than 80% of users wouldn’t hit the 15GB limit for another 10 years.
+So, if you’re one of them, you might not need to worry about moving away of the service.

 Exporting your data